 Indirect Race Discrimination

 This is where a seemingly non-discriminatory practice, criterion, or policy is applied to all but can only be met by a proportionately smaller number of people from a particular group who possess a particular protected racial characteristic, where it is to the detriment of an individual from that group due to the fact that they cannot comply, and the said practice, criterion, or policy cannot be justified on non-racial grounds.
-An example of this type of discrimination is a rule that employees cannot wear veils over their face as it could, for example, exclude Muslim women who wear them.
-Employers who impose such a rule would have to justify it on non-racial grounds.
+An example of this type of discrimination is a rule that employees must have UK qualifications.
+Employers who impose such a rule would have to objectively justify it on non-racial grounds.

 It is unlawful to treat a person less favourably because they have made allegations or brought proceedings under the RRA 1976 and EA 2010, or because they have helped another person to do so.

 Harassment is defined as unwanted conduct which violates the victims dignity or which creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
 Following changes introduced by the EA 2010, these regulations apply to claims relating to race, ethnic, and national origins, and colour and nationality.
 Furthermore, an employee can also bring a claim of harassment even where it is not directed at them personally, so long as they can show that the harassment created an offensive environment for them to work in.

 Race Discrimination Solicitors: Bringing A Race Discrimination Claim